wintercms/docs/backend-forms.md

 ## Extending form behavior

 Sometimes you may wish to modify the default form behavior and there are several ways you can do this.

+<a name="form-model-events"></a>
+### Form Model Events

+Several controller methods can called at various points during the lifecycle of the `FormController` to provide injection points for custom logic.
+See the [API docs](/docs/api/develop/Backend/Behaviors/FormController.html#method_formBeforeSave) for a full reference of what they are.
+Generally speaking any method in the API docs prefixed with `form` can be overridden in your controller to change the default behaviour or act as an injection point for custom logic.

+>**NOTE:** It may be more desirable to use [model events](/docs/events/event/model.beforeSave) to implement your logic instead as those are always run when applicable if the model is being affected, no matter where the interaction with the model is occuring.

 <a name="overriding-action"></a>
 ### Overriding controller action